There are many benefits when it comes to leasing a vehicle, and those benefits don’t stop when it comes to your taxes.

-Business leasing is a great option if you’re looking to lease a car through your business or offer your employees a company car or salary sacrifice benefit.
+For employers, whether you’re looking to lease a car through your business or offer your employees a company car or as part of the salary sacrifice scheme, there are big financial advantages to gain.

-You can make huge VAT savings on your monthly payments by opting for a business lease deal.
+There are huge VAT savings to be made on your monthly payments by opting for a business lease deal.

-From Benefit in Kind (BiK) to National Insurance, a business lease can come with huge tax implications, so we’ve compiled this helpful guide to provide you with all the information you need
+From Benefit in Kind (BiK) to National Insurance, a business lease can come with a hefty amount of tax implications.
+But don’t fret, we’ll show you the tricks of the trade.

 Tax benefits of business car leasing